siusoon/VocableCode/workshop/ReadMe.md

 ## Activity B: Tinkering code  <a name="exerciseB"></a>
 - The concept of [Tinkering](https://tinkering.exploratorium.edu/art-tinkering)

-- **Mini exB1: Exploring numbers and their effects and how things work - Changing parameters esp numbers** (e.g color no in 'Background()' and 'this.gradient()', size of text in 'this.text', speed in 'this.speed = random()', random no range in 'random()', etc.)
+- **Mini exB1: Exploring numbers and their effects and how things work - Changing parameters esp numbers** (e.g color no in 'Background()' and 'this.gradient()', size of text in 'this.text', speed in 'this.speed = random()', random no range in 'random()', etc. in vocableCode_xx.js)

-- **Mini exB2: Exploring the semantic aspect of code by changing the names to create your own codework (both in js and json), realizing how names and logics are conflated both technically and poetically.** (When you change the name, make sure you have searched for other parts of the program that have used the same name. e.g variable 'non_binary' or 'withPride' is used more than one time in the program.)
+- **Mini exB2: Exploring the semantic and poetic aspect of code by changing the names to create your own codework (both in js and json).** How names and logics are conflated both technically and poetically?
+(When you change the name, make sure you have searched for other parts of the program that have used the same name. e.g variable 'non_binary' or 'withPride' is used more than one time in the program.)

 !NB1: For every change of the number/name, save the file and then refresh the browser (with your web console opens to check for any errors may occur.)